 Step 4: Caring for the Planted Seedlings

-Pay attention to details like damping off, nutrition, temperature, water, light.
+Pay attention to details like damping off, nutrition, temperature, water, and light.

-Put your small coco peat inside as the sprouts grow well indoors than outdoor.
-However, if you prefer keeping pots outdoor, keep in mind you put them in a shaded area.
+Put your small coco peat inside as the sprouts grow well indoors than outdoors.
+However, if you prefer keeping pots outdoors, keep in mind you put them in a shaded area.

 Seedlings should not be exposed to temperatures below freezing for more than a few hours or above 80 degrees Fahrenheit (27 degrees Celsius) since this can inhibit root growth.